 Observer Hotel, The Rocks, Sydney

-ALTHOUGH right-handed, when I drop into the Observer Hotel at Sydney’s Rocks, I like to drink my beer using my left hand.
+ALTHOUGH right-handed, when I drop into the Observer Hotel at Sydney’s Rocks, I like to drink a beer using my left hand.
 The gesture is in memory of a left-handed drag-queen who performed in the pub’s back-bar for over 25 years.

 Every Sunday afternoon from the 1970s through to the early 1990s, Lani entertained a packed Observer Hotel with her risqué act, which consisted of ‘music hall’ style bawdy tunes, dirty jokes, and crude insults, all from a stool in front of an upright piano.

 Decked-out in a sequin gown, heavily made-up with bright blue eye shadow, and crowned with a glamorous blonde wig, she swore like a trooper, and had a huge and devoted following.
 She was accompanied by her faithful and slim piano player, ‘Rambo’.

 The foul mouthed drag-queen, who left many a tourist aghast when they poked their heads in the door of the Observer Hotel, had a left handed policy.

 The audience had no choice but to hold their drinks in their left hand.
 If Lanie spotted a drinker holding a glass in their right hand during her performance, she would immediately bring the show to a stop, and summon that person to the stage.

 “Stop the f#@*ing music!”,” she would scream – the pub would fall silent.

 Gesturing with seductively with her finger for the right-handed offender to come to her stool, Lanie – in a deep manly voice – would demand: “Come here, and sit on mummy’s lap…”

 The reluctant offender was most of the time forced to ‘scull’ their drink, while sitting on Lanie’s lap.
 Often the victims were young sailors, and were subject to Lanie’s wandering hands.

 The sailors loved Lanie’s show… and the bar was often packed on a Sunday afternoon with men from the nearby Potts Point Naval base.

 After her shows, Lanie’s grandson – yes, her grandson, who was about 10 years of age during the late 80s – would help her pack her limited stage props into the back of her waiting car.